SAP-samples/btp-spend-analysis/Tutorial/10-Connect-IS-DWC/README.md

-## Connect Cloud Integration Suite to Data Warehouse Cloud
+## Connect SAP Integration Suite to SAP Data Warehouse Cloud

-You will need to create a JDBC connection to Data Warehouse Cloud.
-JDBC is the protocol over which the XML blobs are moved to Data Warehouse Cloud.
+Create a JDBC connection to SAP Data Warehouse Cloud.
+JDBC is the protocol over which the XML blobs are moved to SAP Data Warehouse Cloud.

-Log in to your Business Technology Platform Cockpit and access the Integration Suite.
-Design, Develop, and Operate Integration Scenarios.
+Log in to your SAP BTP cockpit and access SAP Integration Suite.

+On the SAP Integration Suite homepage, select Design, Develop, and Operate Integration Scenarios.
 As in the previous step click on the ‘Eye‘ icon (Monitor), then click on the JDBC Material tile in the Manage Security section.

 ![CIS Connection DWC](../images/CISLane_ConnectDWC1.png)